 Posts tagged Christ's death necessary

-“The Error of Teaching That the Death Christ Was Not Necessary for Salvation” — The Rejection of Errors, Second Head of Doctrine, Canons of Dort (7)
+“The Error of Teaching That the Death of Christ Was Not Necessary for Salvation” — The Rejection of Errors, Second Head of Doctrine, Canons of Dort (7)

 Having set forth the orthodox teaching, the Synod rejects the errors of those